KylePlummerBSCS/SiaVM/README.md

 ## Simple Instruction Architecture
 SIA (Simple Instruction Architecture) is a minimal instruction set with 16 instructions, including those for arithmetic, stack management, register management, and control flow.
 See documentation for details.
 SIA handles up to 32-bit instructions, though most utilize only 16 bits.

-SiaVM is a program which takes input of SIA instructions in a binary file and executes until it reaches a halt.
+siavm.exe takes input of SIA instructions in a binary file and executes until it reaches a halt.
 SIA machine code binaries can be created with the assembler program.

+## Sia Assembler
+assembler.exe takes inpt of SIA assembly instrucitons in a text file and outputs SIA machine code in a binary.
+Instructions follow one after another one per line.
+For example:

+    Move 1 R1
+    Interrupt 0
+    Interrupt 1
+    Halt

-Instructions can be written in English following a specific syntax.
-See documentation for info, and unit tests for examples.
+See documentation for info, and unit tests for more examples.

 ## Pipelining